Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • flu;

-• narrow nasal passage and other pathologies of the anatomy of the nose;
+• narrow nasal passage and other pathologies of nasal anatomy;

-• hit foreign objects in the sphenoid sinus of the nose;
+• hit foreign objects into the sphenoid sinus of the nose;

 • acute respiratory viral infections;